Selling Your Home in Spring: Seven Key Stats Every Seller Should Know

 It is important to check the boundaries for local schools as these can change from year to year.
 If you are located in a highly prized school catchment, this should be included in your advertising material.
 Likewise, be sure to highlight if it is within walking distance to the school as well as any nearby parks and local transport routes.

-Spring brings numerous benefits to vendors —such as increased buyer demand, optimal presentation and the potential for quicker sales.
-Your local LJ Hooker agent will come up with a successful strategy and guide you through every step of the way.
-Book a free expert property appraisal to get an idea of how much your home is worth from the experts in the industry with over 90 years of experience.
+Book your free expert property appraisal to get an idea of how much your home is worth, from the experts with over 90 years of industry experience.

 DISCLAIMER - The information provided is for guidance and informational purposes only and does not replace independent business, legal and financial advice which we strongly recommend.
 Whilst the information is considered true and correct at the date of publication, changes in circumstances after the time of publication may impact the accuracy of the information provided.
 LJ Hooker will not accept responsibility or liability for any reliance on the blog information, including but not limited to, the accuracy, currency or completeness of any information or links.